 - Policy requirements for Google Analytics advertising features: Google outlines some specific privacy policies that must be adhered to when using Advertising Features in Google Analytics.
 This documentation provides both relevant information to include in your disclosures as well as policies that you are agreeing to when you enable these features.

 User Access & Deletion Requests

-Codified in regulations such as CCPA and GDPR are rights afforded to users around the ability to request, and receive, all of their personal data/personal information.
+Codified in regulations such as CCPA and GDPR are rights afforded to users around the ability to request and receive, all of their personal data/personal information.
 Users also have the right to request that any personal information/personal data you have collected and stored from them be deleted.
-Google Analytics has introduced technical mechanisms to do so in their platform over the past year.
+Google Analytics has introduced technical mechanisms to do so on their platform over the past year.

 Google Analytics 4 allows for an organization to pull event information for any given user identifier via both the interface as well as via BigQuery.